Dependable-Call-Exchange/skypeparser/README.md

 - Analyze message patterns, frequencies, and content
 - Generate visualizations of chat activity
 - Support for various message types (text, media, calls, etc.)
+- Enhanced message type handling for polls, scheduled calls, and more
+- Attachment handling with download, organization, and metadata extraction
 - Modular architecture with dependency injection for testability

 ## Installation